Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Methods

 \textbf{Radial basis} The interatomic distance (edge length) $r^{ij}$ is expanded in a set of radial basis functions $B_u$ indexed by channel $u$.
 Basis functions are constructed as linear combinations of Chebyshev polynomials of the first kind $Q_\beta$,

 where $N_\beta$ is the maximum degree of the Chebyshev polynomials and $W_{u\beta}$ are learnable weights.
-The radial expansion is similar to those used in MTP \cite{novikov2020mlip} and CAMP \cite{wen2025cartesian}, but here the weights $W_{u\beta}$ are shared across different atomic species, significantly reducing the total number of learnable parameters; this is advantageous for datasets with many chemical elements.
+The radial expansion is similar to those used in MTP~\cite{novikov2020mlip} and CAMP~\cite{wen2025cartesian}, but here the weights $W_{u\beta}$ are shared across different atomic species, significantly reducing the total number of learnable parameters; this is advantageous for datasets with many chemical elements.

-\textbf{Atomic moment} Using the atom features, angular information, and radial basis, we construct an \emph{atomic moment} that encodes the local environment of each atom:
+\textbf{Atomic moment} Using the atom features, angular information, and radial basis, we construct an atomic moment that encodes the local environment of each atom:

-where $\mathcal{N}_i$ is the set of neighboring atoms within a distance of $r_\mathrm{cut}$ of atom $i$, $R_{ul_3l_1l_2}$ is a learnable radial function, and $\hat\otimes$ denotes the natural tensor product (as defined in \sref{sec:nat:tensor:theory}).
-The radial function $R_{ul_3l_1l_2}$ is obtained by passing the radial basis $B_u$ through a multilayer perceptron (MLP): $R_{ul_3l_1l_2} = \mathrm{MLP} (B_u)$ with two hidden layers.
+where $\mathcal{N}_i$ is the set of neighboring atoms within a distance of $r_\text{cut}$ of atom $i$, $|\mathcal{N}|$ is the average number of neighbors per atom in the training set, $R_{ul_3l_1l_2}$ is a learnable radial function, and $\hat\otimes$ denotes the natural tensor product (as defined in \sref{sec:nat:tensor:theory}).
+The radial function $R_{ul_3l_1l_2}$ is obtained by passing the radial basis $B_u$ through a multilayer perceptron (MLP): $R_{ul_3l_1l_2} = \text{MLP} (B_u)$ using two hidden layers with the SiLU nonlinearity~\cite{elfwing2017silu}.
 Different MLPs are used for each combination of indices $(l_3, l_2, l_1)$.
 Similar to spherical tensor products, the product of natural tensors of ranks $l_1$ and $l_2$ can produce a natural tensor of rank $l_3$.
-The triplet $p = (l_1, l_2, l_3)$ is called a \emph{path} and determines the tensorial combination in \eref{eq:atomic:moment}.
+The triplet $p = (l_1, l_2, l_3)$ is called a path and determines the tensorial combination in \eref{eq:atomic:moment}.

 Atomic moment tensors of the same rank but originating from different tensorial paths are linearly combined as follows:

 where $W_{uu'l,p}^{z_i}$ are trainable weights.
 To reduce the number of parameters, these weights are factored as $W_{uu'l,p}^{z_i} = W_{uu'l}^{z_i} W_p$.